 “What Kinds Of” or “What Kind Of”?

 The phrases “what kinds of” and “what kind of” are very similar with nearly identical meanings.
+As we learned in our analysis of greatful vs grateful, small spelling mistakes can make a big difference.
+Phonics & phonetics are other examples of similar words with different meanings.
 In fact, they are just one letter apart.
 By simply adding an -S you change the meaning and use of the entire phrase.

 - “What kinds of” – A plural phrase, which means it is referring to more than one thing or looking for more than one answer.

 - “What kind of” – A singular phrase, which means it is referring to one thing or looking for one answer.

 As a general rule of thumb, if you’re asking about more than one thing, then you would use “what kinds of.”